When Is the 72-Hour DOT Check?

 • Clean the interior and exterior of the truck to give it a professional appearance.

 • Check with local authorities for any road closures that may affect your route to the inspection site.
-What is DOT Audit?
+What is a DOT Audit?

 What Is Blitz Week in Trucking?